quaintmercury/DM2019W/docs/HOWTO-cpu.md

 # Building the Virtual Duck Machine CPU

-In this project we will construct the simulated CPU of the Duck Machine 2019W (DM2019W).  duck_machine.md describes the processor.
+In this project we will construct the simulated CPU of the Duck Machine 2020W, which is identical to the Duck Machine model 2019W but comes in new colors and is more expensive.
+(Some documentation refers to earlier models.)  duck_machine.md describes the processor.
 We will build two files:

-* ```instr_format.py``` will contain definitions of the fields in the DM2019W instruction word, and a class Instruction to hold a "decoded" instruction.
-An *Instruction* object will simply have a separate field (instance variable) for each of the fields in a DM2019W instruction word, plus methods to convert between words (integers) and *Instruction* objects.
+* ```instr_format.py``` will contain definitions of the fields in the DM2020W instruction word, and a class Instruction to hold a "decoded" instruction.
+An *Instruction* object will simply have a separate field (instance variable) for each of the fields in a DM2020W instruction word, plus methods to convert between words (integers) and *Instruction* objects.

-* ```cpu.py``` will be the central processing unit of the DM2019W.
+* ```cpu.py``` will be the central processing unit of the DM2020W.
 It will define an ALU class for the arithmetic and logic unit, and a CPU class for the processor of which the ALU is one part.

 ## Other parts